pranshugaba/pranshugaba.github.io/content/articles/building-x-and-o-using-godot.md

 IMAGE: Scale transform

-We want to be able to detect clicks and display "X" and "O" symbols in each cell of the grid.
+We want to be able to detect clicks.
 We can detect clicks in an area using the `Area2D` node.
 We will have nine `Area2D` nodes, one for each cell of the grid.

 First, let's add one `Area2D` node as a child of `Grid`, and rename it to `GridCell`.
-Now we get a warning telling us to add a `CollisionShape2D` as a child.
+This gives a warning telling us to add a `CollisionShape2D` as a child.
 This is because we have an `Area2D` node, but we haven't defined its area.
-Add a `CollisionShape2D` as a child of `GridCell`.
+Add a `CollisionShape2D` as a child of `GridCell` to remove this warning.

 The `CollisionShape2D` now shows a warning: it needs a shape.
 Our cells are squares, so we select New RectangleShape2D in the inspector tab.
 Resize and move the blue area so it covers one of the grid cell.
 Using GridSnap will make it easier to fit the CollisionShape2D on the cell perfectly.

 <post-info-box type="tip">
-We do not want the <code>CollisionShape2</code> to move relative to the <code>GridCell</code>.
+We do not want the <code>CollisionShape2D</code> to move relative to the <code>GridCell</code>.
 Select <code>GridCell</code>, and "Make sure that children are not selectable."
 This is a potential for bugs, and doing this avoids that.
 <br/>
 <br/>
 IMAGE: Children not selectable
 </post-info-box>

-DONE TILL HERE.
+We would like to show "X" and "O" symbols in the cells when the game is played.
+Recall that we show images using the `Sprite` node.

-We want to show symbols in `GridCell`.
-Add a Sprite as a child of `GridCell`.
-Rename this node to `CellSymbol`.
+Add a `Sprite` as a child of `GridCell`, and rename it to `CellSymbol`.
 Choose the texture as `x.png`.
-If you are using my assets, you might need to scale to `0.3` and translate by `96` and `96` to make in the centre of the cell.
+If you are using my assets, you will need to scale it to `0.3` and translate by `96` and `96` to centre the image in the cell.

 IMAGE: Sprite in cell

-We have logic common to all GridCells.
+Our `GridCell` node is ready.
+We could duplicate it nine times and our game would work.
+However, if we want to make any changes to this node in the future, we would have to apply the changes on all nine nodes.
+This is tedious at best, and a source for errors at worst.

+We solve this problem by saving the `GridCell` node as a scene.
+Then, anytime we want to use this node, we can create an instance of it.
+Any changes that we make to the `GridCell` scene will be reflected in all of its instances.

-We can save it as a scene and then create more instances of it.
-Right click it, and select "Save Branch as Scene" and save it as `GridCell.tscn` in the `scenes` folder.
-Click on the "Open in Editor" button.
+To save the node as a scene, right click on the node in the scene tab, select "Save Branch as Scene", and save it as `GridCell.tscn` in the `scenes` folder.

+The `GridCell` node has changed to an instance of the scene.
+You can see the new button now.
+Click on the "Open in Editor" button to edit it.

 IMAGE: Open in editor button.

-Now we can focus on only the `GridCelll`.
-Any changes you make in this scene will be reflected in the `Game.tscn` scene as well.
-Duplicate the node nine times, and place one in each grid.
+Duplicate the node nine times.
+Move the nodes so we have one in each grid.
 Make sure to arrange them in order, because we will refer to them later when we want to detect win conditions.
+Also, rename `GridCell` to `GridCell1` for consistency.

 IMAGE: Nine GridCells

-The texture set in the sprite in `GridCell` appears nine times in `Grid`.
-If you change the texture in the `GridCell` scene, then we will observe the same change in all nine cells in the `Game` scene.
+The texture that we set in the sprite in `GridCell` appears nine times in the grid.
+If we change the texture of the sprite in the `GridCell` scene, say to `o.png`, then observe that the sprite of every cell in the grid changes to an "O".

-Since we start the game with the empty grid, we don't want any of the X's and O's showing at the beginning.
-We will show them one by one, programmatically when the players play the game.
-For now, remove the texture from the `CellSymbol` sprite in `GridCell`.
+Since we start the game with the empty grid, we don't want any of the X's and O's to show initially.
+We will show them one by one, programmatically, when the players play the game.
+For now, remove the texture from the `CellSymbol` sprite in `GridCell` to get an empty grid.

-We have added all the nodes needed to make the game, and while it looks pretty, the game is static and doesn't do much.
+We have added all the nodes needed to make the game, but the game is still static and doesn't do much.
 We will now add the code to make it dynamic and interactive.

 ## Implementing the logic